dvargas92495/website/content/blog/20200827-terraform-best-thing-since-git/index.md

 The plan outlines to the user exactly what resources Terraform plans to create, change, and destroy to give the user a chance to sanity check for any possible errors.
 To actually go through with the changes, the user simply has to enter `terraform apply`.
 The `apply` command will run a `plan` as well, so you typically don't have to run `plan` on its own when looking to apply new changes to your infrastructure.

-The documentation on Terraform is excellent, and would encourage anyone considering getting started to [start with their introduction.](https://www.terraform.io/intro/index.html) I'd recommend anyone who was facing the previously mentioned problems with handling their infrastructure to do so, as Terraform solves for each one.
+The documentation on Terraform is excellent, and I would encourage anyone considering getting started to [start with their introduction.](https://www.terraform.io/intro/index.html) I'd recommend anyone who was facing the previously mentioned problems with handling their infrastructure to do so, as Terraform solves for each one.
 ### Configuration Away From UIs
 Instead of having to hunt through various cloud consoles to track exactly how our infrastructure is configured, it is now tracked all in these `.tf` files in a central repository.
 Terraform officially supports most of the popular cloud providers, while allowing the community to build hundreds more and make available through its [registry](https://registry.terraform.io/).